byu-oit/aws-scatter-gather/README.md

 });
 ```

+### server

+Helper methods for those who are running their own server.

+#### server.enabled

+A property that if `true` will allow events to be published to the AWS SNS and notifications to be received by the local machine.
+Defaults to `true`.

-### Server ( config )
+#### server.middleware ( configuration )

-If you are using a machine that does not already have a subscription to an AWS SNS Topic then you can create one using the built in subscription server.
-To subscribe to an AWS SNS Topic, first create the server then create the subscription.
+Returns a middleware function that any NodeJS server that supports connect middleware can use to link the server with AWS SNS.

 Parameters

-- *config* - An object representing the server configuration.
+- *configuration* - An object representing the middleware configuration.
 It has the following properties:

-    - *endpoint* - Optional.
-A public URL endpoint where AWS can publish SNS Topic events to.
-If you do not have a public endpoint then you can use the *tunnel* option.

-    - *port* - Optional.
-The port number to run the server on.
-By default it will find any open port.

-    - *tunnel* - Optional.
-Set to true to set up an [ngrok](http://ngrok.io) tunnel, or specify the details of the tunnel by passing in an [ngrok configuration](https://www.npmjs.com/package/ngrok#options)

-Returns: Object that represents a server instance.
+    - *passThrough* - Optional.
+If set to true then once the middleware has completed it will continue to run other server middleware and routes.
+Defaults to `false`.

+Returns: A middleware function.

-#### server.subscribe ( topicArn )
+#### server.subscribe ( topicArn, endpoint )

+Create an AWS SNS subscription to the specified topic for the server.

+Parameters

+- *topicArn* - The AWS SNS Topic arn to subscribe to.

+- *endpoint* - The public endpoint URL for this server.

+Returns: undefined

+#### server.unsubscribe ( topicArn, endpoint )

+Remove an AWS SNS subscription to the specified topic for the server.

+Parameters

+- *topicArn* - The AWS SNS Topic arn to subscribe to.

+- *endpoint* - The public endpoint URL for this server.

+Returns: undefined